-We base our regulatory activity on risk and allocate our resources where they will be most effective.
+We base our regulatory activity on risk as well as analysing intelligence, complaints and other information to allocate our resources where they will be most effective.
 We also share information about compliance and risk with other regulators where possible, and ensure our approach to regulation is transparent.

 We also provide tailored advice by telephone or email, but there may be a charge for this service.
 We survey our customers to ensure our advice is clear.

 Fees and charges